alexdelorenzo/cast_control/README.md

   --help  Show this message and exit.

 Commands:
-  connect  Run the service in the foreground. service  Connect or disconnect the background service to/from your device.
+  connect  Connect to the device and run the service in the foreground. service  Connect, disconnect or reconnect the background service to or...
 ```

 ##### `connect` command